Flag

 As a Commonwealth Realm, the New Zealand Defence Force is headed by King Charles III, who is represented by a New Zealand appointed Commander-in-chief, the Governor-General.

-The direction of Defence is set by the Minister of Defence of the elected government.
+The direction of Defence is set by the Minister of Defence, selected from within the elected government.
 The minister is advised by the Ministry of Defence, which maintains continuity of planning and defence relationships under its CEO, the Secretary of Defence.

 National Health System